baldasseva/apify-storybook-mcp/README.md

 Storybook offers an [official MCP addon](https://storybook.js.org/addons/@storybook/addon-mcp), but I found impossible to deploy it easily anywhere.
 I suppose it is still under development and may become more usable in the future, but for now, except for local development, it is useless.
 This Actor wants to offer a generic interface where any Storybook that is publicly available on the web can be refactored into an MCP server.

-If you need more functionality for your own Storybook, consider forking [this repo](https://github.com/baldasseva/apify-storybook-mcp) and making your customized Storybook MCP Actor,
+If you need more functionality for your own Storybook, consider forking [this repo](https://github.com/baldasseva/apify-storybook-mcp) and making your customized Storybook MCP Actor.

 ## What Is Storybook?
 Storybook is a UI workshop for building, testing, and documenting components in isolation.
 It renders stories (examples) and docs pages so teams can browse usage, props, and code samples without running the full app.
 Learn more at https://storybook.js.org.